ds4se/admin/reviewTemplate.md

 _(If you have confidential comments about this chapter, please email them to one of the book editors._)

- 1. How would you categories the chapter: is it
+A. How would you categories the chapter: is it

 + SE-specific lessons (e.g. some  comments on issues that are specific to data science for software engineering)
 + Or some general lessons about data analytics